FatihKoz/DisposableBasic/README.md

 * SmartCars v3 users reported problems with some of the widgets, root cause is SC3 being not fully phpVMS v7 compatible yet and not sending proper data.
 So it is highly probable that more features of this module may fail when SC3 is in use too.
 With latest improvements done to SC3 implementation incompatibilities are reduced but still it may behave different than expected.
 Please follow changes/updates of SC3 modules being developed by other devs.

 ## Release / Update Notes

+30.JUN.24

+* Added another failsafe for Map Widget (for missing airlines)
+* Added GDPR compliant IVAO and VATSIM audit support pages (last 90 days is considered)
+  _Admins can export data as csv files and see their all/network network members_

 07.JUN.24